MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-job-router-readme.md

 ### Subscribing to Events

-One way to subscribe to ACS Job Router events is through the Azure Portal.
+One way to subscribe to Azure Communication Services Job Router events is through the Azure Portal.

-1. Navigate to your ACS resource in the Azure Portal and open the “Events” blade.
+1. Navigate to your Azure Communication Services resource in the Azure Portal and open the “Events” blade.
 2. Add an event subscription for the “RouterWorkerOfferIssued” event.
 3. Select an appropriate means to receive the event (e.g. Webhook, Azure Functions, Service Bus).